mna/agora/doc/wiki/lang-ref.md

 ### String literals

 At the moment there is an inconsistency between what is accepted by the compiler and what can be used.
 Only string literals within double quotes should be used, i.e. `"this is a string"`.
-It may not contain newlines, but escape characters can be used (i.e. `\n` for newline).
+It may not contain newlines, but escape characters can be used (i.e. `\n` for newline), although there is an open issue about this at the moment (issue #9).

 ### Boolean literals